--typing process involves finding and using all the letters without looking for them on the keyboard.
-While learning to touch-type, students' keyboards are covered to prevent them from reverting to the two-fingered "hunt and peck" method.
+them memorize the keyboard.
+While practicing touch-typing, students' keyboards remain covered to prevent them from reverting to the two-fingered "hunt and peck" method.

-After about four hours of keyboarding practice, students are introduced to Typin' Time software.
+In fourth grade, a pre-assessment is conducted in September to determine students' accuracy and speed.
 Students continue to develop their skills by typing sections of the "Typin' Write" booklet and by typing "timed" passages, using the software.
+Teachers review keyboarding and posture guidelines with students and provide time for keyboarding practice in the lab or in the classroom.
 Students track their accuracy and speed by filling in individual progress charts.